Whether you’re a constant cleaner or a last-minute tidy-upper, knowing a few quick and easy tricks can make the process a whole lot easier.

 30. Clean Your Dishwasher

-Luckily, there’s an easy way to get rid of all that nasty built up food debris, grease and soap scum.
+There’s an easy way to get rid of all that nasty built-up food debris, grease and soap scum.

 Gather some white vinegar, baking soda and a dishwasher-safe container — and follow these three steps to make your dishwasher sparkle again!

 31. Clean Stove Knobs, Grates and Drip Pans

 Throw them in the dishwasher!
 They’ll come out looking like brand new!

 32. Clean a Cast Iron Skillet (and Make It Last Longer!)